lingtalfi/Svelte-mymodal/README.md

 - open: bool, controls the modal visibility
 - options:
+	- cssClass: string="", the css class to add to the div containing the modal.
 	- dragHandle: string=null,
          A query selector identifying the drag handle.
          If null, the whole modal serves as a drag handle.